Audition For The WYC

 - An ear testing/pitching matching component.
 This component is used to evaluate the singer’s aural skills.

 - A solo singing component that will be used to evaluate the singer’s tone, projection, breath quality, and pitch.
-This component requires the preparation of BOTH of the following two requirements:

 The Perfect Nanny (Mary Poppins)